WebAssembly/spec/proposals/Exceptions.md

 Otherwise, control is transferred to the body of the default catch block.
-However, unlike tagged catch blocks, the constructor arguments are not copied back onto the value stack.
+However, unlike tagged catch blocks, the constructor arguments are not copied back onto the operand stack.

 If no tagged catch blocks were matched, and the catching try block doesn't have a default catch block, the exception is rethrown to the next enclosing try